microtrain/bootcamp/14-Angular/04-NgAuth/README.md

 You will be asked two questions:
 * Would you like to add Angular routing? (y/N) *Type the letter __y__ and press enter*
-* Which stylesheet format would you like to use? *Depending on you options choose __Sass__ or __Scss__*
+* Which stylesheet format would you like to use? *Depending on your options choose __Sass__ or __Scss__*

-Start a dev server, this serve will compile changes in real time and live reload.
+Start a dev server, this server will compile changes in real-time and provide live reload.
 ```sh
 cd ng-auth
 ng serve --open